Magesh-sam/E-Assignment/README.md

 - <p>Students can submit assignments using different page.</p>
 - <p>Staff cannot submit student's assignments and Student cannot create assignments.</p>
 - <p>You can Reset your password if you forget it</p>

-  In order to reset the password follow the steps:
+### In order to reset the password follow the steps:

+- Enter your mail id and password in settings.py (Not the secured way and Not recommended)

 ```
 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'